 What is nutrient bioavailability?

-The human body is a sophisticated machine that processes and breaks down the foods we eat so we can absorb the nutrients we need.
-As you prep, bite, chew and digest, you create a series of mechanical and chemical changes that affect the food’s nutritional content and each nutrient’s bioavailability – the proportion of a nutrient that’s absorbed from your diet.
+The human body is a sophisticated machine that processes the foods we eat so we can absorb the nutrients we need.
+As you prep, bite, chew and digest, you create a series of mechanical and chemical changes that affect the food’s nutritional content and nutrient bioavailability.
+This refers to the amount of a nutrient that has an active effect within our bodies.
+Several external factors influence the bioavailability of nutrients.
+These include the structure of the food you eat and the chemical form of the nutrient in question.
+Internal factors such as gender, age, health status, nutrient status and pregnancy also play a part.

 Here’s how to increase nutrient bioavailability: